nnsdev/nns_weather/README.md

 - start resource
 - profit

+**Be advised, client errors use the events `SendAlertError` and `SendAlertSuccess`, you might want to change them to match whatever notification library you are using.

 ## Time
 - Time is based on the current UTC time as a base, the default setting is 2 a day.
 If it is 01:00am UTC, ingame time will be 12:00